The Best Places to Visit in Australia

 Central Coast

-With stretches of beautiful coastline and an enchanting hinterland region, the Central Coast boasts some of the most stunning scenery in NSW.
+With stretches of beautiful coastline and an enchanting hinterland region, the Central Coast boasts some of the most charming coastal vistas in NSW.
 Just over an hour north of Sydney Harbour and its famous landmarks, this seaside oasis offers Sydneysiders an idyllic, fuss-free getaway.

 There are over 41 beaches and lakes to explore, national parks and a constantly evolving foodie scene.
-Go off the beaten track and discover some of the Central Coast’s best-kept secrets, from Norah Head Lighthouse and Lobster Beach to The Munmorah State Conservation Area.
+Deviate from the standard road trip and discover some of the Central Coast’s best-kept secrets, from Norah Head Lighthouse and Lobster Beach to The Munmorah State Conservation Area.

 Phillip Island